 Antique Japanese Woodblock Prints do not include edition numbers

 To begin exploring “is this an original antique Japanese woodblock print”, we first need to discard any Western ideas of prints.
-In antique Japanese woodblocks (pre-1950) we will never see an edition number (for example “#4 of 300”).
-All antique Japanese prints were “open editions”, and there is little/no scholarship on how many of each print were created.
+In antique Japanese woodblocks (pre-1950) we will rarely see an edition number (for example “#4 of 300”).
+Almost all antique Japanese prints (pre-1900s) were “open editions”, and there is little/no scholarship on how many of each print were created.
 Some prints became popular at the time of their original publication, so the (original) publisher would choose to have their artists keep churning out copies.
-Other prints were commercial flops, so one a limited set of the print would be created.
+Other prints were commercial flops, so a limited set of the print would be created.
 But in both cases no record of the total produced was captured, we can only guess.

 Same design, lower quality

 A print design meets initial commercial success, but there is a lot of time, effort, and cost that goes into publishing high quality Japanese woodblocks.
 What’s a publisher to do?
 Lower the quality.
 In this case the same woodblocks would be used to create the prints, but fewer colors would be used, lower quality paper, and the general artistry would be lowered.
 These are still original antique woodblock prints, but just from a lesser edition.

 One design, multiple publishers

 Sometimes a piece was very successful, but the artist decided to take the original design and (with small alterations) might bring it to another publishing house to publish it.
 This piece could sometimes have a poem on it, include or omit special printing effects, be on different paper, have different color schemes, etc. in order to make it “unique”, but at the same time obviously the same piece.
 Hiroshige pieces are a great example of this: if you look at Autumn Moon over Tama River you’ll see a wide variety of copies of this piece, all original to the artist (we have another variant here).